 As depicted in Figure~\ref{fig:error_estimation}, NeoProf Core incorporates a histogram unit with 64 bins.
-Triggered by specific NeoProf commands, the histogram unit will read the counters in the first row of sketch array and estimate the frequency distribution.
-The host CPU just needs to readout the histogram and estimate the $p$-percentile frequency using a straightforward algorithm.
-This approach offers significant advantages compared to directly reading out the entire sketch rows, which could incur a substantial number of transactions.
+Triggered by specific NeoProf commands, the histogram unit reads the counters in the first row of sketch array and estimates the frequency distribution.
+The host CPU just needs to read out the histogram and estimate the $p$-percentile frequency using a straightforward algorithm.
+This approach greatly reduces the overheads compared to naively reading out and sorting the entire sketch rows.

-Besides facilitating error-bound estimation, \uline{the histogram also approximates the page access frequency distribution in CXL memory.} In Section~\ref{sec:policy} we will demonstrate how the NeoMem migration policy conducts dynamic hotness threshold adjustment according to the histogram information.
+Besides facilitating error-bound estimation, \uline{the histogram also approximates the page access frequency distribution in CXL memory.} In Section~\ref{sec:policy}, we will demonstrate how the NeoMem migration policy conducts dynamic hotness threshold adjustment according to the histogram information.

-\textbf{NeoProf Commands.} NeoProf's execution is controlled by the host CPU through a set of commands, which are encoded by varying offsets in NeoProf's MMIO region.
+\textbf{NeoProf Commands.} NeoProf is controlled by the host CPU through a set of commands, which are encoded by varying offsets in NeoProf's MMIO region.
 Some core commands are listed in Table~\ref{tab:commands}.
-Among these commands, the \texttt{Reset} command clears all the counters and buffers within NeoProf.
+The \texttt{Reset} command clears all the counters and buffers within NeoProf.
 The \texttt{SetThreshold} command is used to adjust the hot page threshold $\theta$.
-Subsequently, the \texttt{GetNrHotPage} command is employed to retrieve the total number of identified hot pages.
-Following this, a sequence of \texttt{GetHotPage} commands are sent to NeoProf to read out the 32-bit addresses of these hot pages from the hot page buffer sequentially.
+Subsequently, the \texttt{GetNrHotPage} and \texttt{GetHotPage} commands are employed to retrieve the addresses of hot pages.
 Additionally, we design the \texttt{GetNrSample}, \texttt{GetRdCnt} and \texttt{GetWrCnt} commands to retrieve the total sampled cycles, as well as the breakdown of cycles attributed to read and write operations.
-This information enables the operating system to estimate the read/write bandwidth utilization accurately.
-Finally, the \texttt{SetHistEn}, \texttt{GetNrHistBin} and \texttt{GetHist} commands are used to trigger the histogram calculation and retrieve the histogram data.
+Finally, the \texttt{Hist}-related commands trigger the histogram calculation and retrieve the histogram data.